 Education also yields strong economic and social benefits for girls and women.
 There is a strong correlation between girls’ education and accelerated economic growth, slower population growth, higher wages, increased agricultural yields and labor productivity, and improved health and well-being at the household level.

-MCC applies country ownership—one of its core principles—in its work with partner countries to identify challenges in the education sector, design projects that are consistent with country strategies, and work on policy and institutional reforms that will enable inclusive, quality education and contribute to the Sustainable Development Goals.
+MCC applies country ownership—one of its core principles—in its work with partner countries.
+Countries that identify education as one of their constraints to growth design projects that are consistent with country goals and strategies and work on policy and institutional reforms that will enable inclusive, quality education.

 Primary and Secondary Education

-MCC invests in primary and secondary education in partner countries to ensure that students obtain the foundational knowledge and skills needed to obtain jobs and contribute to their countries’ economic growth.
+The ability of individuals to be productive members of society starts with the opportunities available to them during childhood and adolescence.
+MCC invests in primary and secondary education in to ensure that male and female students—particularly those in disadvantaged areas—obtain the foundational knowledge and skills needed to obtain jobs and contribute to their countries’ economic growth.

-In Burkina Faso, through its MCC threshold program and subsequent five-year $480.9 million compact, MCC invested $41.9 million to increase girls’ primary school attendance and transition to secondary school through a variety of school-based and community interventions aimed at reducing the burden of time-consuming household chores and preventing early marriage.
-Over eight years, the project constructed 132 primary schools with access to drinking water and separate latrines for girls and boys, mobilized community support and improved school engagement through mothers’ associations, provided take-home food rations as an incentive for girls’ enrollment, and adult literacy and micro-projects for mothers.
+Through an MCC threshold program and subsequent $480.9 million compact in Burkina Faso, MCC invested $41.9 million to increase girls’ enrollment and primary school completion rates.
+These projects were implemented through a variety of school-based and community interventions aimed at reducing the burden of time-consuming household chores and preventing early marriage.
+Over eight years, funded construction of 396 new classrooms in 132 primary schools across the country through a program called BRIGHT.
+The program provided the schools with access to drinking water and separate latrines for girls and boys, mobilized community support and improved school engagement through mothers’ associations, provided take-home food rations as an incentive for girls’ enrollment, and launched adult literacy and micro-finance training for mothers.

-The $277 million El Salvador Investment Compact, the second MCC compact with the country, will focus on strengthening the national education system by reforming the laws, policies, and operations that govern teacher continuous professional development, student assessment, and information systems.
-Teacher training will be provided that enhances knowledge in key subject areas as well as pedagogical training in active learning methods.
-To help teachers apply the training, curricular learning plans and improved methods to assess student learning will be developed, as will a system of teacher performance management.
-The compact will also implement the full-time inclusive school model that extends the school day from part- to full-time, provides instruction using active learning methods in core subjects including English, math, science, and information technology, and focuses on competency development.
-MCC will make significant investments in infrastructure and equipment to improve the learning environment and ensure that a high school will exist in each cluster of schools, allowing greater attainment at the secondary level.
+MCC’s $277 million El Salvador Investment Compact is focused on strengthening the national education system by reforming the laws, policies, and operations that govern teacher continuous professional development, student assessment, and information systems.
+Teacher training is being provided to enhance knowledge in key subject areas as well as pedagogical training in active learning methods.
+To help teachers apply the training, curricular learning plans and improved methods to assess student learning are being developed, as well as a system of teacher performance management.
+The compact is also implementing the full-time inclusive school model that extends the school day from part- to full-time; provides instruction using active learning methods in core subjects including English, math, science, and information technology; and focuses on competency development.
+MCC is making significant investments in infrastructure and equipment to improve the learning environment and ensure that a high school will exist in each cluster of schools, allowing greater attainment at the secondary level.

 MCC works with partner countries to increase access to and improve the quality of higher education for students.